 Stay Quit Coach is a mobile phone app designed to help with quitting smoking.
 It is intended to serve as a source of readily available support and information for adults who are already in treatment to quit smoking - to help them stay quit even after treatment ends.

-Download the Stay Quit Coach for free to any mobile Apple device (iPhone, iPod touch, iPad) on the Apple App Store.
-Stay Quit Coach will be available for Android devices in 2013.
+Download the Stay Quit Coach for free to any mobile Apple device (iPhone, iPod touch, iPad) in the Apple App Store.
+Stay Quit Coach is also available on Android and can be downloaded from the Google Play Store.

-This app represents a collaborative effort between the VA National Center for PTSD, VISN 21 & VISN6 MIRECCs, the DoD National Center for Telehealth & Technology, and VA Clinical Public Health Group.
+This app represents a collaborative effort between the VA National Center for PTSD, VISN 21 & VISN 6 MIRECCs, the DoD National Center for Telehealth & Technology, and the VA Clinical Public Health Group.